 Session hashtag: #EUeco8

-Emily is a Software Engineer at the IBM Spark Technology Center.
+Emily is a Software Engineer at The Weather Company (now IBM) working on the data engineering platform team.
 She lives in her hometown of Atlanta, GA with her husband where she can often be found on the Chattahoochee river in a kayak.